jcavieresg/htps/README.md

 * PKG_LIBS = `$`(SHLIB_OPENMP_CXXFLAGS) `$`(LAPACK_LIBS) `$`(BLAS_LIBS) `$`(FLIBS) -L"C:/Program Files (x86)/Microsoft SDKs/MPI/Lib/x64" -lmsmpi
 </br>

 and the same for $\texttt{Makevars}$ file.
-For this example, you should change the name of the "Usuario" by the name that you are using in your pc/laptop.
+Of course, you should replace 'Usuario' with the username you are using on your PC or laptop.

 5. Compile the "htps" library in R using "Rcpp" by following the the "build_package.R" code.
 6. Run the "htps.R" code to reproduce the results.